jchin1968/presentations/deck/automated-testing/overview/slides.md

 - Speed

 ???
-- Goes without saying, testing is a necessary step in software development
+- we all know testing is a necessary step in software development
 - Automating the test process improves the consistency and accuracy of the tests
+- Consistency
+  - Very consistent, does what it's told
+  - Humans tend to skip over tests
+- Accuracy
+  - automated tests can be written to detect details which are easily missed by humans but this is only as good as the person(s) writing the tests
+  - Human tester can better identify errors which were not thought of
-- Speed is the driver for automation with changes happening so frequently
+- Speed is the real driver for automation since changes happen so frequently these days
-- consider the following slide and see if this applies to you

 ---
-# Change Happens
+# Frequency of Change

 | Type of Change   | Frequency | Impact   |
 | :---             | :---      | :---     |